 - Wayne Cunneyworth's guidance has provided a deeper grasp of the tabular data processing method that I had been learning from Bill, which is core to the data sifting in RuleReserve nodes for rules metadata for those which are 'in effect' and 'applicable', as well as to RuleTaker components that sift through logic gates for rules that are 'invoked'.
 Wayne's recommendation in mid-2020 to formal quaternary logic put us on track to dramatically simplify rule expression, to elegantly incorporate uncertainty, to reduce the amount of programming code required for implementation, and to strongly boost speed and performance.

 - My immediate family has been helpful too.
-The overall system specification was first named "oughtomation" by my mechanical engineer son Julian.
-My helicopter pilot daughter Sara had the idea of using RuleMaker for aviation rules, and she opened my eyes to the potential of oughtomation as an interactive learning platform.
-And my anthropologist spouse, Angela, transformed my quick little test of the coherence of the sentence structure within oughtomation logic gates with two or three other languages, into a fascinating exploration of the same syntactic structure in 25 linguistic/cultural contexts.
-This resulted in one of the most significant innovations of the oughtomation method: substantive multilingual equivalency for the expression and processing of normative data.
+My engineer son Julian helped to weed the thought garden.
+My pilot daughter Sara suggested the direct pedagogical potential of RuleMaker, and also its utility for aviation rules.
+And my anthropologist spouse, Angela, transformed my quick little test of the sentence structure in our logic gates with two or three other languages, into a fascinating exploration of the same syntactic structure in 25 linguistic/cultural contexts.
+This resulted in one of the most significant innovations of the design: substantive multilingual equivalency for the expression and processing of normative data.

-- The 20-page list of literature references appended to the formal paper is intended as a genuine note of thanks to the many authors whose work has influenced the design of oughtomation.
+- The 20-page list of literature references appended to the formal paper is intended as a genuine note of thanks to the many authors whose work has influenced the design.